Uchswas/Hand-Gloves-Piano/README.md

 # Arduino based HandGloves Piano

-This is an Arduino-based hand-glove digital piano.
-It was our 3rd-year, 2nd-semester hardware project.
-It is a complete project with source code, a diagram, and a project report.
-You can use this to make a Handgloves digital piano Any suggestions regarding this project will be highly appreciated.
+The aim of this project is to make an Arduino-based piano that can be operated by wearing hand gloves.In a typical harmonium, we create different types of tones or music or lyrics.
+In our project, we used the  tone frequencies to make the same (sa, re, ga, ma, pa, dha, ni, sa) tone that this can be used to create some music or musical tones.
+It’s like a small digital Harmonium!
+When one finger touches the thumb finger corresponding tone will be sounded.